-The panoramic views of the mountains, lochs and islands which have captivated artists, authors, composers, and poets for centuries are as striking now as they were when Dunollie Castle (the most norther outpost of the Dalriadic Scots) stood sentinel over the narrow entrance to the sheltered bay six hundred years ago.
+The panoramic views of the mountains, lochs and islands which have captivated artists, authors, composers, and poets for centuries are as striking now as they were when Dunollie Castle (the most northern outpost of the Dalriadic Scots) stood sentinel over the narrow entrance to the sheltered bay six hundred years ago.
 Now a ruin, Dunollie Castle is just one of many castles that you can visit in the area.

 Oban is the focal town of the west coast of Scotland, arranged around a sheltered bay, busy with ferries and fishing boats, overlooked by the distinctive McCaig’s tower on top of the hill.